 What is Estate Planning?

 Estate planning is about protecting your family's future and ensuring that your wishes are honored.
+Whether you are a parent, a new homeowner, or a professional building a savings account, you have something worth protecting with estate planning.
 At its core, estate planning provides peace of mind by giving you control over your assets, your health decisions, and your legacy.
 Yet, many people mistakenly believe that estate planning isn’t necessary for them.

 Often, I hear people say things like, "Oh, I’m married," or, "I have adult children, so my spouse and kids will just take care of everything if something happens to me."
-While it’s natural to assume your family will step in, the reality is much more complicated.
+While it’s natural to assume that your family will step in, the reality is much more complicated.
 If your wishes aren’t legally documented, and if those documents aren’t properly notarized or witnessed according to your state’s laws, it won’t be your family who gets the final say.
 Instead, it will be the government.
+Creating an estate plan that protects your assets can include four core documents: a will, a trust, and a healthcare and financial power of attorney, depending on your family's needs.

 Without an estate plan in place, state laws dictate what happens to your property, your financial accounts, and even decisions about your healthcare if you're unable to make them.
 This process, often referred to as probate, can be lengthy, expensive, and emotionally draining for your loved ones.
 Moreover, it can lead to outcomes that don’t align with your wishes.
-For example, assets may be distributed in ways you never intended, or family members may disagree about your care, causing unnecessary conflict.
+As a brief example, I met a client who had a seven year legal battle in probate court, something that I will address in more depth in “What is Probate”.
+In the worst cases, assets may be distributed in ways that you never intended, or family members may disagree about your care, causing unnecessary conflict.

 If you want to maintain control over your life and your property, having an estate plan is essential.
 Estate planning isn’t about the size of your assets; it’s about ensuring that they’re handled the way you want.
 It’s not just for the wealthy or something to think about later in life—it’s for anyone who wants to protect their family and their legacy.